cybertraining-dsc/fa20-523-305/project/project.md

 **Figure 4:** Six locations soil temperature over time at 150 cm depth

-A simple bar chart is used to get a quick overview of the percipitation values over the same time period to see the overall trends.
-The most interesting part of this analysis is from the end of 2009 to nearly 2012.
-There is very little percipitation in this time period.
-Which initially looks like an issue with the data, but when it is compared to the water volume charts, a correlation can be seen.
-It isn't perfect, but in many of the sensors that have data in this period, the moisture seems rather constant.

 ## 9. Initial Model Testing (Regressor)

 Once the pipelines were setup, the first model could be tested for accuracy.
-As the output data is continuous in nature, the easiest machine learning algoritm to test to make sure everything is correct, was a linear regression model.
+As the output data is continuous in nature, the easiest machine learning algorithm to test to make sure everything is correct, was a linear regression model.
 It seems fairly likely that a linear regression model would do rather well with this data.
-The weather is the driving factor in soil moisture in a non-irrigated field, so this test is a litmus test to make sure that the data is good and provide a baseline measurment for future models.
+The weather is the driving factor in soil moisture in a non-irrigated field, so this test is a litmus test to make sure that the data is good and provide a baseline measurement for future models.
 The experiment log below shows the returned values from the test that was run.
 Over the course of experimentation, a log such as this will be kept.

 The results are as follows: